joy-shi1/website-samp/content/_index.md

 action_link: /about
 action_type: text
-description: I am an Epidemiologist and Assistant Professor at the Mongan Institute (MGH) and CAUSALab (Harvard T.H.
+description: I am an Epidemiologist and Assistant Professor at the Mongan Institute (Massachusetts General Hospital) and CAUSALab (Harvard T.H.
 Chan School of Public Health).
 I am interested in target trial emulation, causal inference methods (particularly instrumental variables), and pedagogy.
 My research focuses on applications of target trial emulation and improving causal